ManuelFeller/simple-usb-checker/docs/raspberry-setup.md

 Open an console, switch into the installation directory and execute the following steps:

 1. Undo all local changes with `git reset --hard`.

 2. Update the code base with `git pull`

 3. Install updated packages `npm install`

 4. Run `./node_modules/.bin/electron-rebuild` to make sure all modules will work with teh installed version of Electron

+5. Edit the `src/config.ts` to the settings you want to apply

+6. Run `npm start` once to see to compile (or transpile) and see if everything works as expected

-Once done you can change the configuration according to your needs and run the application again...
+Once done you can use the shortcuts you may have created - or (in case you have set it up) reboot in to start the new version "automatically"...

 ## Optional steps